What this handout is about

 |Part||Parts of Parts|

 Looking over these four groups of pairs, start to fill in your ideas below each heading.
 Keep going down through as many levels as you can.
 Now, look at the various parts that comprise the parts of your whole concept.
 What sorts of conclusions can you draw according to the patterns, or lack of patterns, that you see?
 For a related strategy, watch our short video on drawing relationships.

 In this technique you would use the “big six” questions that journalists rely on to thoroughly research a story.
 The six are: Who?, What?, When?, Where?, Why?, and How?.
 Write each question word on a sheet of paper, leaving space between them.
 Then, write out some sentences or phrases in answer, as they fit your particular topic.
-You might also answer into a tape recorder if you’d rather talk out your ideas.
+You might also record yourself or use speech-to-text if you’d rather talk out your ideas.

 Now look over your batch of responses.
 Do you see that you have more to say about one or two of the questions?
 Or, are your answers for each question pretty well balanced in depth and content?
 Was there one question that you had absolutely no answer for?
 How might this awareness help you to decide how to frame your thesis claim or to organize your paper?
 Or, how might it reveal what you must work on further, doing library research or interviews or further note-taking?

 For example, if your answers reveal that you know a lot more about “where” and “why” something happened than you know about “what” and “when,” how could you use this lack of balance to direct your research or to shape your paper?
 How might you organize your paper so that it emphasizes the known versus the unknown aspects of evidence in the field of study?
 What else might you do with your results?